GuerraJr/SONDA-SDM/README.md

 # SONDA-SDM
-Simulator for Optical Network Design and Analysis - SONDA
+Simulator for Optical Network Design and Analysis